Fire hose: Modern usage

 Suction hose is laid down on the suction side of pump (inlet) where the water passing through it is at a pressure either below or above that of the atmosphere.
 It is designed to resist internal and external pressure.
 It should have sufficient strength to withstand the pressure of external air when a vacuum has formed inside.
 It should also be strong enough to resist hydrant pressure.
-Usually an appliance has to carry about 10 m of suction hose in either 3 m or 2.5 m length.
-The diameter of the hose depends on the capacity of the pump, and three standard sizes such as 75mm, 100mm, and 140mm are generally used.
+Usually an appliance has to carry about 10 m of suction hose in either 3 or 2.5 m length.
+The diameter of the hose depends on the capacity of the pump, and three standard sizes such as 75, 100, 140 mm (3.0, 3.9, 5.5 in) are generally used.